-1.1.15 Pulse-Width Modulation (PWM) Timers
+1.2.16 Pulse-Width Modulation (PWM) Timers

-The MCF5213 has an 8-channel, 8-bit PWM timer.
+The device has an 8-channel, 8-bit PWM timer.
 Each channel has a programmable period and duty cycle as well as a dedicated counter.
 Each of the modulators can create independent continuous waveforms with software-selectable duty rates from 0% to 100%.
+The timer supports PCM mode, which results in superior signal quality when compared to that of a conventional PWM.
 The PWM outputs have programmable polarity, and can be programmed as left aligned outputs or center aligned outputs.
 For higher period and duty cycle resolution, each pair of adjacent channels ([7:6], [5:4], [3:2], and [1:0]) can be concatenated to form a single 16-bit channel.
 The module can, therefore, be configured to support 8/0, 6/1, 4/2, 2/3, or 0/4 8-/16-bit channels.

-1.1.16 Software Watchdog Timer
+1.2.17 Software Watchdog Timer